-The purpose of this paper is to analyze the government leadership structure of China and its effect on the promotion practices for Party secretaries and government mayors by answering three questions: 1) How do local Chinese officials manipulate GDP growth for promotion according to the crucial junctures in their careers?
+This paper answers three questions: 1) How do local Chinese officials manipulate GDP growth for promotion, depending on the crucial junctures in their careers?
 2) How does the central government strategically react to such manipulation in terms of promotion decisions?
-3) How does the interplay between the mayor and secretary under the distinct dual-head leadership structure affect GDP growth manipulation?
-To address these questions, a comprehensive dataset was collected on the career trajectories of 536 prefecture Party secretaries and 583 mayors.
-The first outstanding characteristic was how their promotion prospects depend on age.
-A game theory model was designed to generate testable predictions about the dynamic relationship between secretaries' and mayors' ages and their decisions to manipulate GDP growth.
-It was found that both secretaries and mayors manipulate GDP growth during the last opportunity for promotion to primary vice-provincial positions with real authority.
-Aware of these manipulations, higher-level authorities have set a higher promotion standard for these secretaries. secretaries at their critical age must achieve a 1.45% higher nominal GDP growth rate on average (12.5%) of the average GDP growth) than secretaries at other age ranges to be promoted.
-Additionally, it was found that secretaries at their critical ages manipulate less when paired with mayors who were qualified to succeed them as secretaries, since short-term policy measures used by secretaries to "stimulate" economic development can hinder the mayors' prospective pursuit of high GDP growth, highlighting how the presence of mayors can act as a control on secretaries.
+3) How does the interplay between the Mayor and Secretary under the distinct dual-head leadership structure affect GDP growth manipulation?
+To address these questions, I collected a comprehensive dataset on the career trajectories of 536 prefecture Party Secretaries and 583 Mayors.
+I begin by characterizing how the promotion prospects of Mayors and Secretaries depend on their ages.
+I build a game theory model to generate testable predictions about the dynamic relationship between Mayors' and Secretaries' ages and their decisions to manipulate GDP growth.
+I find that both Secretaries and Mayors manipulate GDP growth at their last opportunity for promotion to primary vice-provincial positions with real authority.
+Aware of these manipulations, the higher authority is found to have set a higher promotion standard for these Secretaries.
+Secretaries at their critical age must achieve a 1.45% higher nominal GDP growth rate on average than Secretaries at other ages to get promoted.
+Additionally, I have discovered that Secretaries at their critical ages manipulate less when paired with Mayors who are qualified to succeed them as Secretaries, since shortterm policy measures used by Secretaries to "stimulate" economic development may hinder Mayors' future pursuit of high GDP growth, highlighting how the presence of Mayors can act as a check on Secretaries, reducing short-sighted economic policies aimed solely at promotion and ensuring long-term development.